in effect - in fact, so far as the result is concerned

 strong water - distilled liquor, any form of alcoholic spirits used as a beverage

-there's many a slip between the cup and the lip - it is easy to spill what you are drinking, it is easy to make mistakes
+there's many a slip between the cup and the lip - it is easy to spill what you are drinking, it is easy to make mistakes.

 ausland (ger) - foreign countries

-nicky - dim. of Nicholas + Mick/Nick (motif).
+nicky - dim. of Nicholas + Mickey - Irishman.

 boost - a push upward, a lift, help, encouragement; boast